stancl/tenancy-docs/source/docs/v3/integrations/sail.blade.md

 ## Creating tenants

-Before creating any tenants you have to ensure that the `sail` user has the necessary permissions.
+By default sail has the `ALL` privilege on the default database (here it is the central database).
+In order to create, read, update and delete opreations related to the database, we will assign `ALL` privilege on all databases via the wildcard `*`;

-To do so either login to the mysql shell or via any client using root user credentials and run the following queries:
+To do so either login to the mysql shell or via any client using root user credentials and run the following statements

 ```bash
 GRANT ALL PRIVILEGES on *.* to 'sail'@'%';